ihuke/vuex-module-decorator/README.md

 ## Description

-When programming vuex,we must manual invoke it by mapState、mapGetters、mapMutations、mapActions...,How tedious it's!Now vuex-module-decorator will automatic mapping store's module (state、getter、mutation、action) to vue,it's like programming viewmodel/redux。
+When programming vuex,we must manual invoke it by mapState、mapGetters、mapMutations、mapActions...,How tedious it's!
+Now vuex-module-decorator will automatic mapping store's module (state、getter、mutation、action) to vue,it's like programming viewmodel/redux。

 ## Dependencies